Epstein accuser says Prince Andrew should 'come clean'

 The documents contained a deposition by Johanna Sjoberg who alleged that as a college student she was recruited by Maxwell to work for Epstein.
 Sjoberg said that Andrew touched her breast while they sat on a couch in Epstein's Manhattan apartment in 2001.
 She was not a minor at the time.

-Maxwell has not been criminally charged and has repeatedly denied accusations made against her.
+Maxwell has not been criminally charged and has repeatedly denied the accusations made against her.

 Epstein faced up to 45 years in prison if he was found guilty on the charges laid out last month.
 He had pleaded not guilty and was denied bail.